 Eviction for Nonpayment of Rent: Although the SCRA does not excuse National Guard servicemembers from paying rent, it does afford some relief if military service makes payment difficult.
 Military members and their dependents (in their own right) have some protection from eviction under the Servicemembers’ Civil Relief Act (SCRA), Section 301(50 USCS § 3951).

-Default Judgment Protection : If a default judgment is entered against a Guardsman during his or her active duty service or within 60 days thereafter, the SCRA allows the Guardsman to reopen that default judgment and set it aside if certain conditions are met.
+Default Judgment Protection: If a default judgment is entered against a National Guard Servicemember during their active duty service or within 60 days thereafter, the SCRA allows the Servicemember to reopen that default judgment and set it aside if certain conditions are met.
 This section applies to any civil action or proceeding, including any child custody proceeding in which the defendant does not make an appearance.

 Enforcement of Storage Liens: A servicemember with property or effects subject to a lien, including liens for storage, repair or cleaning of property, is protected from foreclosure or enforcement of the lien during the period of military service plus three months unless a court finds that the servicemember's ability to meet the obligation is not materially affected by military service.
 Sec.
 307 (50 U.S.C. § 3958).

 State Taxation Clarification: The SCRA provides that a nonresident National Guard servicemember's military income and personal property are not subject to state taxation if the servicemember is present in the state only due to military orders.
 The state is also prohibited from using the military pay of these nonresident servicemembers to increase the state income tax of the spouse.